VirtualPregnancy/pregnancy-app/docs/source/implementation_structure/01_intro.rst

 - **Model**: Model name
 - **Customization**: You also can customise the key:value for yourself, but after this you need to setup it under :red:`./frontend/plugins/current-content.js`, then you can use it in vue files via :red:`this.$key()`, e.g. :red:`this.$category()`

+This data is read by the :red:`frontend/plugins/topics.js` file, if you want to add new item, you need to add the reading process in this file.

 Application Structure
 --------------------